neurobagel/documentation/docs/user_guide/config.md

 Take a look at the [getting started guide](getting_started.md) for more information setting up for a first launch.

+### Default ports for services

+!!! warning "Don't expose service ports directly on a production server"

+    We're providing the default ports as a reference for local deployment, testing, and for scenarios where you do not want to use the provided deployment reverse-proxy deployment recipes.

+    In all other scenarios, we **strongly recommend** that you do not publily expose service ports directly on your server and instead use our reverse-proxy deployment recipe.

+Our services run inside Docker containers and therefore have both an *internal port* that they listen to *inside their Docker container* and optionally an external or *host port* that they listen to *on the host machine*.
+Here we list the default *host ports* for all services as they would be configured in a fresh following our [getting started guide](getting_started.md).
+The *host ports* for all services can be configured with [environment variables](#environment-variables) in the `.env` file:

+- `api` (the node API)
+    - environment variable: `NB_NAPI_PORT_HOST`
+    - default: `8000`
+- `federation` (the federation API)
+    - environment variable: `NB_FAPI_PORT_HOST`
+    - default: `8080`
+- `query_tool` (the graphical query web interface)
+    - environment variable: `NB_QUERY_PORT_HOST`
+    - default: `3000`
+- `graph` (the internal graph database)
+    - environment variable: `NB_GRAPH_PORT_HOST`
+    - default: `7200`

 ## Environment variables

 Below are all the possible Neurobagel environment variables that can be set in `.env`.